Where do you turn for meaningful stats on your social media marketing?

 Several of the major social media networks have their own built-in analytics that offers some great insights into your activity on the network.
 Here’s how to dig into each of the analytics offered by the social networks themselves.

 1. Facebook Insights

-Available for all Page admins, Facebook Insights show you the full stats behind your posts, your fans, and your reach.
+Available for all Page admins, Facebook Insights shows you the full stats behind your posts, your fans, and your reach.
 Additionally, from the Insights tab, you can set up a list of Pages to Watch, which gives you information on the performance of other Facebook pages.

 To access Insights, click the Insights tab in the menu bar across the top of your Facebook page (the menu bar is visible only to admins of the page).